Marcus Rashford to UK government: Don't let kids go hungry

 He is now worried about those children slipping through the net, who had previously been given a hot meal at school.

-Of the 1.3 million children who are registered for free school meals in England, he said a quarter had not received any support since schools closed in response to Covid-19.
+Of the 1.3 million children who are registered for free school meals in England, Rashford said a quarter had not received any support since schools closed in response to Covid-19.

-Paul Scully, a junior business minister, said the government was spending money on summer activities and local authority hardship funds to reach those families who needed support in the summer.
-“He is an inspirational figure,” he told BBC TV, of Rashford. – REUTERS
+Paul Scully, a junior business minister, said the government was spending money on summer activities and local authority hardship funds to reach those families who needed support in the summer. "(Rashford) is an inspirational figure," he told BBC TV. - REUTERS

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now